-- 1. Based on the traditions of Catholic theology comprehensively and extensively offer specialized courses on Christianity. - Offer courses in dogmatic theology, history of the church, Christian education, Christian literature, biblical theology, exegesis, moral theology, church law, ritual Christianity, spiritual Christianity, and literature studies in Greek and Hebrew.
+- 1. Based on the traditions of Catholic theology comprehensively and extensively offer specialized courses on Christianity. - 2.
+Offer courses in dogmatic theology, history of the church, Christian education, Christian literature, biblical

 3. With an aim to pursue the expertise of basic studies, offer a Structural Theology Course, Biblical Theology Course, Christian Education Course, and Practical Missionary Course.